jingpad-bsp/android_external_autotest/client/site_tests/hwqual/README.txt

   current user home directory ($HOME/).

-* Contact your Google technical support contact and download the Chrome OS hardware qualification package chromeos-hwqual-TAG.tar.bz2 for your device in $HOME/.
+* Contact your Google technical support person and download the Chrome OS hardware qualification package chromeos-hwqual-TAG.tar.bz2 for your device in $HOME/.

 * Install the package on the server: